An incorporated collectively agreed term was not apt for incorporation into an individual...

 ‘Public interest’ is not defined.

 Mr Dobbie worked as a consultant for Feltons during which time he qualified as a solicitor.
 His consultancy agreement was terminated, with the reasons given being Mr Dobbie’s insistence his fees double, competence and handling of a claim for his parents.
 The majority of Mr Dobbie’s work was for Client A, one of the firm’s most important clients.
-Following the termination, Mr Dobbie brought a whistleblowing detriment claim, relying on disclosures concerned with the billing of Client A and on overcharging of other fee earners’ time.
+Following the termination, Mr Dobbie brought a whistleblowing detriment claim, relying on disclosures concerned with the billing of Client A and on an alleged overcharging of other fee earners’ time.
 The tribunal held that Mr Dobbie had a reasonable belief the disclosures were of a failure to comply with a legal obligation (charging of clients), but not that he held a reasonable belief the disclosures were in the public interest.
 It did not think that the emails sent to the firm by Mr Dobbie showed that he believed, when he sent them, that the information disclosed in them would enhance the protection of the public (or a section thereof) from solicitors who, in their interim bills overstated the hours spent on working on cases.
 Mr Dobbie appealed, arguing among other things that the tribunal had misapplied the public interest test.

 The appeal was allowed and the case remitted to a different tribunal to reconsider whether the protected disclosures were made in the public interest and, if so, whether it had a material influence on the decision to terminate the consultancy agreement.